HealthScreening/HealthScreeningBot/docs/docs/how-does-it-work.md

 # For the programmers

-The bot utilizes [Puppeteer](https://pptr.dev/), which is a **javascript library allowing the running program to control a headless instance of Chromium**, an open-source version of Google Chrome.
+The bot utilizes [Puppeteer](https://pptr.dev/), which is a **JavaScript library allowing the running program to control a headless instance of Chromium**, an open-source version of Google Chrome.
 Chromium has the same rendering capabilities as Google Chrome, as Google Chrome is built upon Chromium.
 In essence, any website which works with Google Chrome will work with Chromium.